YOUR FRIENDS' ACTIVITY

 Click here to see 12 More of America's Most Outrageous Food Vehicles

 Anyone who's watched the movie Dumb and Dumber will chuckle at the memory of the MuttCutts van that Jeff Daniels' character Harry Dunne had made for his dog grooming service - it's a time-honored visual gag.
-Before the Super Bowl, David Arquette was spotted riding around Indianapolis in The Chicken Limo, a chicken topped vehicle that can be rented out for special events.
+Just this past weekend comedian David Arquette was spotted riding around Indianapolis in anticipation of the Super Bowl in The Chicken Limo.
+Party animals like Arquette can rent out this luxurious chicken-topped vehicle for special events.

 Slideshow: Kate Upton's Most Delicious Food Moments